Gianna Vallefuoco

 • Focus on what unifies us as people

 As a mindfulness teacher, stress reactions have always fascinated me.
-Most people respond irrationally when threatened, especially if given a wall of protection.
+Many people may respond irrationally when threatened, especially if given a wall of protection.
 Consider road rage or unexpectedly hateful online posts.
 The shield of our vehicles or the virtual barrier of our social media pages becomes our safety net, allowing an audacity and disrespect that’s much less likely when face to face.
 This ruthlessness behind a shield is exacerbated when we’re afraid.
 Right now we’re terrified!
 For our health, our livelihoods, and our sense of control.
 Amidst this new uncertainty, even masks, while biologically protective, can add an extra layer of separateness.

 Pause before Reacting